 Contributing Service Credit in PERS - H.B.
 232 (eff.
 2-16-84) increased the minimum amount of earnable salary required per month from \$150 to \$250 to receive one month's credit in PERS.
 A PERS member who earns \$250 per month for twelve consecutive months (\$3,000) is granted one year of service credit.
 This raises the public policy issue of whether the minimum monthly salary amount used to determine service credit in PERS should be increased and indexed to annual wage inflation.
-H.B.
-272, introduced this session, would increase the minimum monthly threshold required to earn full-time service credit from \$250 to \$450 per month
+As introduced, H.B.
+272 (eff.
+4-6-07) would have increased the minimum monthly threshold required to earn full-time service credit from \$250 to \$450 per month.
+This provision was removed from the bill.

 Surviving Spouses of PERS-LE Members - Another issue is certain disparities in the law concerning surviving spouses of active members in PERS-LE, OP&F, and HPRS.
 Under existing law, active members of OP&F and HPRS are eligible for survivor coverage immediately upon employment, whereas active members of PERS-LE become eligible for survivor coverage upon completion of 18 months of contributing service.
 Moreover, surviving spouses of active members of OP&F and HPRS are eligible for survivor coverage at any age, whereas surviving spouses of active members of PERS-LE are not eligible to receive benefits until they are 62 years old unless they have dependent children, the member had ten years of service, or the spouse is adjudged mentally or physically incompetent.
 A change in the law to correct these disparities should be considered.
-An amendment that has been proposed for H.B.
-272 would make the surviving spouse of a PERS-LE member immediately eligible for monthly survivor benefits upon the death of a PERS law enforcement officer or public safety officer.
+H.B.
+272 (eff.
+4-6-07) makes the surviving spouse of a PERS-LE member immediately eligible for monthly survivor benefits upon the death of a PERS law enforcement officer or public safety officer.
+It was enacted this session and becomes effective on .